 - Better quality of life and/or sense of well-being

 Self-Management will help you be more in control of your treatment, enable you to take better care of yourself, and stay well for as long as possible.
-Self Management is achievable for patients living with Chronic Kidney Disease.
-Your interprofessional team can share information and tools with you to assist you in developing Self Management skills.
+Self Management is achievable for patients living with End Stage Renal Disease.
+Your interdisciplinary team can share information and tools with you to assist you in developing Self Management skills.
 At the Kidney Care Centre, the first of four sessions in our Education program focuses on Self Management Skills.
-Please ask your Social Worker or Nurse Case Manager for more information on attending the sessions, or refer to the Further Support section of this website.
+Please ask your Social Worker or Nurse for more information on attending the sessions, or refer to the Further Support section of this website.

 How to be a self-manager of your healthcare?

-- Find out what caused your kidneys to become damaged.
+- Get information on what it was that caused your kidneys to become damaged.
 If you don’t know, ask your Nephrologist or Nurse Practitioner.
 Sometimes, when patients participate in managing their health, further kidney damage can be avoided or progression delayed.

-- Make the most of your Doctor’s office visits.
-How many times have you
+- Make the most of your appointments.
+How may times have you

 gone to see a doctor with a list of questions in your head to ask, and

-- Take advantage of the interprofessional team that is available to you at the Chronic Kidney Disease clinic.
-The Dietitian, Social Worker, Pharmacist and Nurse Case Managers have information on a wide variety of topics, including healthy food choices, coping strategies, medication management and other self management skills.
+- Take advantage of the interdisciplinary team that is available to you at your dialysis unit.
+The Dietitian, Social Worker, Pharmacist and Nursing staff has information on a wide variety of topics, including healthy food choices, coping strategies, medication management and other self management skills.
 Each of these team members can work with you on a one-to-one basis.

 - Keep a journal at home of how you are feeling.
 Sometimes it is hard to remember how you were feeling 3 months ago compared to now.
-Recording signs and symptoms of Kidney Disease, blood pressure readings, blood sugar readings and foods you enjoy will help your - kidney care team understand how you are doing between appointments and help the team help you with your self management strategies.
+Recording signs and symptoms of kidney disease, blood pressure readings, blood sugar readings and foods you enjoy will help your kidney care team understand how you are doing on dialysis and help the team help you with your self management strategies.

 - Keep an accurate list of your medications.
-Many patients with Chronic Kidney Disease are seen by more than one doctor.
-It is important that your Kidney Doctor be kept up to date of medications that are being prescribed for you.
-Feel comfortable in asking your doctor; “Why am I taking this?”
+It is important that your kidney doctor be kept up to date of medications that are being prescribed for you.
+Feel comfortable in asking your doctor or nurse practitioner; “Why am I taking this?”.

-Being actively involved in your own health care goes hand in hand with good decision making.
+Being actively involved in your own health care goes hand in hand with decision making.